Shibpur-Open-Source-Community/An-Introduction-to-Open-Source-Getting-Started/CONTRIBUTING.md

 ## Issues

 Issues are a great way to keep track of tasks, enhancements, and bugs for projects.
-If you find a bug, or have a suggestion for enhacement, feel free to open a issue.
+If you find a bug, or have a suggestion for enhancement, feel free to open an issue.
 You can open one using the green button "New issue", located in the "Issues" tab or the project.

-### What a a great issue has
+### What a great issue has

-So what do you need to fill in a issue:
+So, what do you need to fill in an issue?
- * Title: The title should describe the bug or enhacement briefly.
+ * Title: The title should describe the bug or enhancement briefly.
  * Labels: Check if the project has labels and add the labels that describes the issue.
- * Summary: Summarize the bug/enhacement concisely
+ * Summary: Summarize the bug/enhancement concisely.
  * Steps to reproduce (Bugs only): How the developer or others users can reproduce the bug?
+This is important.
- * Revelant information: Add logs, or screenshots if filling a bug, or maybe a mockup if it's a enhacement.
+ * Revelant information: Add logs, or screenshots if filling a bug, or maybe a mockup if it's a enhancement.
- * Enviroment info: Tell the version of software and OS you encountered the issue.
+ * Environment info: Tell the version of software and OS you encountered the issue.

 Tip: Check first if a similar issue hasn't filled before!